 How Do I Participate?

 The City Council meets for business meetings on the 1st and 3rd Tuesdays of each month.
 The alternate Tuesdays are Council Study Sessions.
-All meetings are held at 7:30 p.m. in the Redmond City Hall Council Chambers (15670 NE 85th Street, Redmond, WA), unless otherwise noticed.
+Starting January 1, 2021, all meetings start at 7:00 p.m. and are held in the Redmond City Hall Council Chambers (15670 NE 85th Street, Redmond, WA), unless otherwise noticed.

 Council Meetings Schedule